ChildMindInstitute/mindlogger-admin/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-* `npm run test` - Launches the test runner in the interactive watch mode.
+* `yarn test` - Launches the test runner in the interactive watch mode.
-* `npm run test:coverage` - Generate test coverage report
+* `yarn test:coverage` - Generate test coverage report
-* `npm run test:junit` - Generate a junit xml report
+* `yarn test:junit` - Generate a junit xml report
-* `npm run test:related` - Runs tests only for modified files
+* `yarn test:related` - Runs tests only for modified files
-* `npm run test:nowatch` - Runs test suite once with the `watchAll=false` flag
+* `yarn test:nowatch` - Runs test suite once with the `watchAll=false` flag

 ## Environment Variables